russelljjarvis/teiili/docs/scripts/Core.rst

     test_neurons = Neurons(100, equation_builder=DPI(num_inputs=2))
     test_neurons._add_mismatch_param(param='Itau', std=0.1, lower=-0.2, upper = 0.2)

-Note that this option allows you to add mismatch only to one parameter at a time.
+.. note:: that this option allows you to add mismatch only to one parameter at a time.

 ..
 [1] Sheik, Sadique, Elisabetta Chicca, and Giacomo Indiveri.
 "Exploiting device mismatch in neuromorphic VLSI systems to implement axonal delays."
 Neural Networks (IJCNN), The 2012 International Joint Conference on.
 IEEE, 2012.
 ..
 [2] Hung, Hector, and Vladislav Adzic.
 "Monte Carlo simulation of device variations and mismatch in analog integrated circuits."
 Proc.
 NCUR 2006 (2006): 1-8.